LaeraFelipe/sequelize-associate/readme.md

 ### Using

-You can use in a index file on yout models directory for example:
+You can use in a index file on your models directory for example:

 ```js
 import sequelizeAssociate from 'sequelize-associate';